anastasia-menshikova/anastasia-menshikova.github.io/_pages/about.md

 ---
 I am a PhD student at the [Institute for Analytical Sociology](https://liu.se/en/organisation/liu/iei/ias) in Norrköping, Sweden.
 My research focuses on discovering and explaining inequalities, biases, and discriminatory practices using textual digital traces.
 Besides, I am interested in social and cultural change - how changes in individual opinions, beliefs and meanings lead to shifts at a collective level.
 I am generally curious about using computational text analysis to answer sociological questions.

-Besides learning how to do good research during my PhD journey, I find important making academia a friendlier place for women and making visible mental health issues so common among academics.
+Along with learning how to do good research during my PhD journey, I find important making academia a friendlier place for women and making visible mental health issues so common among academics.

 PhD Studies
 ======